 Abstract

 One of the most effective methods of influencing what people like and dislike is to expose them to systematic patterns (or ‘regularities’) in the environment, such as the repeated presentation of a single stimulus (mere exposure), two or more stimuli (evaluative conditioning) or to relationships between stimuli and behavior (approach/avoidance).
 Hughes, De Houwer, and Perugini (2016) found that evaluations also emerge when regularities in the environment intersect with one another.
 In this paper we examined if evaluations established via operant evaluative conditioning and intersecting regularities can be undermined via extinction or revised via counterconditioning.
-Across seven pre-registered studies (n = 1071) participants first completed a learning phase designed to establish novel evaluations followed by an extinction- or counterconditioning procedure designed to undo them.
+Across seven pre-registered studies (n = 1071) participants first completed a learning phase designed to establish novel evaluations followed by one of multiple forms of extinction or counterconditioning procedures designed to undo them.
 Results indicate that evaluations established in this way were resistant to extinction but could be counterconditioned via stimulus valence reversal.
 Theoretical and practical implications along with future directions are discussed.

 Keywords: Intersecting Regularities, Extinction, Counterconditioning, Operant Evaluative Conditioning, Implicit, Attitudes